 Because a baby’s skin doesn’t produce sebum, it tends to dry out more easily.
-So, it’s vital that you keep it well moisturized.
+So, it’s vital that you keep it well moisturized and provide it with the emollient ingredients it needs to compensate for the lack of natural oils.
 One good way is to apply a gentle cream to your child’s skin when it’s still wet, after every wash; and repeat the gesture several times a day as needed.

 Water can dry out a baby’s skin, especially when it contains high levels of lime.
 Because of that, you’ll want to limit bathing to two or three times a week during the first few weeks of life.
 And even when you do bathe, try to keep it to 15 minutes or less.
 On other days, simply wipe your baby with a gentle washcloth using lukewarm water; water that’s too hot can also dry out baby’s skin.

 Instead of regular soap, use one that’s mild and pH-neutral, created especially for newborns; ideally, one that’s rich in fatty substances or moisturizing ingredients.
 Soaps that come in bottles with dispenser pumps are practical because they’re easy to handle and offer good protection against the intrusion of bacteria.

 As soon as you’ve bathed your baby, make sure to rinse their skin well, including inside the wrinkles and folds, as formula residue could cause itching.
 Then, to dry them off, use a soft towel to wipe or dab gently without rubbing.

 How to protect your baby from the sun? ?